 Step 1: Averaging the polls

 The first step in understanding House elections is understanding the national environment.
-That is, if Democrats have the lead in polls of Americans overall then we can assume (wrongly, in some cases) that they will perform well in the House of Representatives.
+That is, if Democrats have the lead in polls overall then we can assume (wrongly, in some cases) that they will perform well in the House of Representatives.
 Once we know how one party is doing nationally we can use that data to project races locally.

 What we’re left with is a snapshot of national preferences for the Democratic and Republican parties.
 On its face, this is very useful for predicting what may happen nationally on election day.
-Polls aren’t perfect, however, always incurring some error, and so we combine them with other data to get a better forecast of the national popular vote.
+Polls aren’t perfect, however, always incurring some error, and so I combine them with other data to get a better forecast of the national popular vote.

 The clearest path to projecting seat share would be to use past information about the relationship between votes and seats to project 2018’s relationship.
 That is, when Democrats have earned 54% of the vote in the past, how many seats did they win?
-Put a better way: if we try to predict past Democratic seat share with their national vote share, what would 54% vote share predict?
+Put a better way: if I try to predict past Democratic seat share with their national vote share, what would 54% vote share predict?

 This method actually yields pretty good results.
 From a statistical perspective, this model is sound.